argilla-io/argilla/docs/getting_started/concepts.rst

 Concepts
 ========

 In this section, we will introduce Rubrix basic concepts and the methods of the Python library that implement them.
-They are the way in which us, the user, communicate with the service, so it's important to understand what's happening behind the curtain.
+They are the way in which us, the users, communicate with the service, so it's important to understand what's happening behind the curtain.

-We have two main subsections: Rubrix data model (explaining those main concepts Rubrix is built around) and Python client API methods, which implement those concepts and data structures.
+We have two main subsections: Rubrix data model (explaining those main concepts Rubrix is built around) and Python client API methods (which implement those concepts and data structures).

 Rubrix Data model
 -----------------